kinecosystem/kin-node/README.md

 - `commitment`: (Kin 4 only) Indicates to Solana which bank state to query.
 See the [website documentation](https://docs.kin.org/solana#commitment) for more details.
 - `senderResolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment sender.
 - `destinationResolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment destination.
+- `dedupeId`: (Kin 4 only) a unique identifier used by the service to help prevent the accidental submission of the same intended transaction twice.

 #### Submit an Earn Batch
 The `submitEarnBatch` method submits a batch of earns to Agora from a single account.
 It batches the earns into fewer